William’s parents William Brotherstone (Snr) and his mother Ethel Priscilla had married in St. Ethelwold’s Church, Shotton on the 29th June 1912.

-Young William and Mary Alice Cooper had married in a Civil Ceremony in Holywell in 1938, (Flintshire (Mold) HOL/60/109)
+I do not have any information on young William’s early life and teenage years, but he was to meet Mary Alice Cooper and eventually marry her in a Civil Ceremony in Holywell in 1938, (Flintshire (Mold) HOL/60/109)

-The 1939 Register also shows William (snr.) living at 6 Scots Road , Hawarden R.D., Flintshire, Wales, and his date of birth is given as 1st May 1887 and he was an Iron Worker, Labourer, Heavy.
+The 1939 National Register. which was taken on the 29th September 1939, also shows William (Snr.) living at 6 Scots Road , Hawarden R.D., Flintshire, Wales, and his date of birth is given as 1st May 1887 and he was an Iron Worker, Labourer, Heavy.
 His wife, Ethel’s birth date was 15th January 1887.
 Olwen Brotherstone, perhaps William Jnr’s sister, is also listed, she was born on the 14th February 1926 and was at school.
-I believe that Olwen was to marry in 1948 in the Presbyterian Church, Mancot to John R. Davies.( Flintshire (Mold) A102/04/E7).
+I believe that Olwen was to marry in 1948 in the Prebyterian Church, Mancot to John R. Davies.( Flintshire (Mold) A102/04/E7).

 William enlisted with the Territorials (5th R.W.F.) on the 21st May 1931, for 4 years, which also states that he re-enlisted on the 16th July 1940 in the 12th R.W.F., but there is a Discharge document from the Royal Welsh Fusiliers’s that states William became “Non Eff.” on the 20th May 1935 and re-enlisted with them on the 26th July 1940, (different date from the other document).

 Yet another document, a Royal Welsh Fusiliers Register, dated 26th July 1940 stating the Regimental number of 4205431, but it is noted in this that he had “Prior Service” and he was retaining the Regimental Number of 4190679.